 GPS broadcasts are direct and continuous.
 This makes it possible to keep sampling the data and maintain a more precise clock calibration.

 GPS receivers include synchronization logging and intermediary-free connections to time sources.
 With web-based time servers, your signal has to work its way through the internet before it gets to you, so tracing and auditing can be extremely difficult.

 Pulling clock data from the internet is usually fine for non-critical purposes, but even web NTP providers admit that it's not good enough for critical applications such as those that might involve human life or the success of a company.
 GPS time is orders of magnitude more accurate than internet alternatives.
 The timing data you receive also exhibits far less variation.

 NTP requires bi-directional network port access to function properly, and it uses widely known port numbers.
 This raises the possibility that bad actors might perform reflection and amplification attacks using internet NTP servers to DDoS your network.

 These kinds of attacks aren't possible with GPS.
 Since you control the server hardware, you can mitigate threats more effectively.

-Internet-linked NTP may seem like a logical choice for reducing operational overhead.
+Internet-linked public NTP may seem like a logical choice for reducing operational overhead.
 After all, even though your internet connection costs money, you probably already have one.
 The problem is that the potential vulnerabilities and inaccuracies associated with network time might expose your organization to risks that it can't afford or recover from, such as downtime or data breaches.

 Get Your Time Server Running